 PhD in Human Development & Family Studies

 Earn your PhD in Human Development & Family Studies and prepare for a career in higher education, research or leadership.
-Designed for working professionals, this program offers courses at night or in hybrid formats.
+Designed for working professionals, this program offers courses at night.

 Program Features